 Dr. Oosterbaan currently has offices in Fredericksburg and llano.
 He is a member of both the Fredericksburg and llano chambers of commerce.
 Dr. Oosterbaan is a twenty five year member of the American Optometric Association and the Texas Optometric Association.

 Dr. Oosterbaan has keen interests in bow hunting, fishing, bicycling, weightlifting, camping, ranching, westerns, bible study and fans can watch him playing ice hockey in San Antonio on Friday nights.
 Dr. Oosterbaan has also been an archery champion for 30 years.
 In 2001, he won the open class, Lone Star Bow hunter's Association Texas State Championship Tournament.

 “I am grateful to be an eye doctor.
 I consider it a blessing from above to be granted the deep desire and aptitude to study this amazing healing specialty.
 I consider it my personal challenge to help heal as many people as I possibly can, treating their vision problems.
 No matter what vision problems they may have my patients can be helped to achieve healthier eyes and thereby a better, more comfortable life.
 My team and I focus on what we can do to make each patient’s life better through improving and preserving their vision.”

-Dr. Paul is a board certified surgeon by the American Board of Ophthalmology (ABO) and is also now a part of the prestigious American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS).
-He pursued further elective training in cosmetic surgery of the eyelids and face in Miami, Beverly Hills, and Chicago before returning to Texas where he founded Austin Oculofacial Plastics (locations in South Austin, North Austin, Westlake, New Braunfels, and Fredericksburg).
+Dr. Gay is a board certified surgeon by the American Board of Ophthalmology (ABO) and a candidate member of the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS).